AdobeDocs/app-builder/src/pages/runtime_getting_started/activations.md

 aio rt:activation:logs <activation ID>
 ```

-## Retrieving Activations for Blocking Successful Calls
+## Block or unblock successful activations

-At scale, when you run millions of activations in a day, it may be difficult to extract the activations that failed in order to debug them.
-To help with this task, the system skips persisting the activation that succeeded.
+At a scale of millions of activations per day, it may be difficult to screen out successful activations to debug those that failed.
+To simplify this task, I/O Runtime doesn't persist successful activations.

-The exceptions are asynchronous actions that are invoked in a non-blocking fashion.
-Their results are persisted regardless
+The exceptions are asynchronous actions invoked in a non-blocking fashion.
+Their results are persisted regardless of success or failure, so you can extract their responses later.
-so that you can extract the response of the action at a later time.

-You can still view the number of executions, please see the [Logging and Monitoring](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/logging_monitoring.md) section.
+You can still view the total number of executions, as described in the [Logging and Monitoring](https://github.com/AdobeDocs/adobeio-runtime/blob/master/guides/logging_monitoring.md) section.

-However, during development it is important to have access to all activation results.
-You can enable this by setting in the request the extra logging header to `on`:
+To review all activation results during development, set the extra logging header to `on` in the request:

 ```
 X-OW-EXTRA-LOGGING: on
 ```

-> It's not recommended to use the extra logging headers in the production environment as invocation performance can be impacted.
+We do not recommend use of the extra logging headers in production environments, since it may degrade invocation performance.

-## Retrieving Activations for Non-blocking Calls
+## Retrieve activations for non-blocking calls

-When you execute a non-blocking action (async action), the action returns immediately the activation ID.
-If you query for the result or logs before the action finished the execution you get an error:
+Execution of a non-blocking asynchronous action immediately returns its activation ID.
+Queries for an action's result or logs before execution is compete will generate an error:

 ```
 aio rt:activation:get 1d24121f91384740a4121f91389740f0